I'm an adventure & wildlife travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Instead of a peaceful wildlife encounter, you’re swimming in a small area with multiple boats, divers, and snorkelers all trying to see 1-2 animals.
 The snorkelers especially were splashing and chasing the animal from above while us divers just 5-6 meters below were encouraged to follow the dugong across the reef as it clearly displayed avoidance behavior.

-It felt like visiting the Mona Lisa at the Louvre: craning your neck, people elbowing by you, and flailing hands with cameras blocking the view of something that’s meant to be admired in a quiet reverence.
+It felt like visiting the Mona Lisa at the Louvre: craning your neck, people elbowing by you, and flailing hands with cameras blocking the view of something that’s meant to be viewed with calm respect (and of course, excitement!).

 Dugongs are a protected animal in the Philippines and there are laws in place that are meant to regulate encounters.
-On the boat, they told us that just 4 visitors, 1 dive master and 1 dugong guard will enter the water at a time.
-They ask you to keep a 5-meter distance from the dugong and tell you the time in the water is 15-minutes maximum.
+On the boat, they told us 4 divers, 1 dive master, and 1 dugong guard would enter the water at a time.
+They asked us to keep a 5-meter distance from the dugong and told us the max time in the water is 15 minutes.

 The problem is that once you get in the water, it’s chaos.
-There were multiple groups of both divers and snorkelers near a single dugong, and no one stopped the hordes of snorkelers who were getting much closer than 5 meters to the animal and chasing it around.
+There were multiple groups of both divers and snorkelers near a single dugong, and no one stopped the hordes of snorkelers who were way too close to the animal and chasing it around.

 As a former marine mammal behaviorist, I can tell you the dugong was exhibiting clear avoidance behavior.
 Literally, trying to avoid us.
 It was swimming away and the dive master led us after it.
 To me, that’s the definition of harassment.
 When the snorkelers left we had ~3 minutes of peace with the dugong where it actually did approach us, but the experience give me the ick from the beginning.

 And while the dive guides were indeed local, which is great, having dozens of people following an animal around their habitat is stressful for them and damaging to the environment.
-People were kicking coral in their efforts to race after the dugong over a reef, and I didn’t see any guides correcting that behavior.
+I can’t tell you how many times I cringed watching people kicking coral in their efforts to race after the dugong over a reef, and unfortunately, I didn’t see any guides or dugong “guards” correcting that behavior.

 If you were looking for to go scuba diving with dugongs in Coron and are disappointed now, don’t worry!
 There are so many other places where you can find sustainable dugong encounters, and likely at a better price.
 The price per diver in Coron to dive with dugongs was ₱10,000 per person, just for 1 dugong dive and 1 reef dive.
 That’s $175 per person!
 Ouch.